JDRF Research Strategy, Priorities, and Funding Opportunities

 In parallel with these therapeutic objectives, JDRF has prioritized the discovery and validation of candidate biomarkers of early beta cell dysfunction to aid in the design and execution of more efficient and effective clinical studies.
 Biomarkers for beta cell stress, death, dysfunction, functional mass, and regeneration are potentially key tools for accelerating beta cell research.
 Imaging or alternative approaches for detecting/quantifying beta cell mass and function, islet inflammation, beta cell rejection, and newly generated beta cells could have a direct impact on the success of beta cell replacement and regeneration.
 Such tools could aid in the design and execution of more efficient and effective clinical studies and provide more specific endpoints.
 Likewise, the success of beta-cell specific clinical intervention strategies may be contingent upon the development of specific and safe targeting of the beta cell; innovative approaches to develop these tools and technologies are encouraged.

-- Repurposing existing drugs or biologics to promote beta cell survival and function
+- Repurposing existing drugs or biologics with safety profiles acceptable for T1D to promote beta cell survival and function

 - Discovery of optimal drug targets and lead compounds to safely promote human beta cell replication while maintaining beta cell health and function